 Is Philosophy Certified Cruelty-Free?

-Philosophy is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.
+Philosophy is certified cruelty-free by Leaping Bunny.

 Is Philosophy Vegan?